DenChess3/Data-analysis-Python-R-5-semester/README.md

 # Data-analysis-Python-R-5-semester
-The final task of the computer practicum on data analysis on Python and R Task implementation in the Taskspy.ipynb and TaskRMD.Rmd files.
+The final task of the computer practicum on data analysis on Python and R.
+Task implementation in the Taskspy.ipynb and TaskRMD.Rmd files.
 The remaining files are datasets with data.

 Tasks: